k3jph/k3jph.github.io/service/maryland-defense-force.md

 the SGAUS Officer Basic Course and the second is for completing the SGAUS Officer Advanced Course.

-The SGAUSPDA medal is awarded by the State Guard Association of the United States and is authorized for wear by MDDF members.
+This medal is awarded by the State Guard Association of the United States and is authorized for wear by MDDF members.

 ## Unit Awards